Hydraulic Fracturing Process

 Groundwater Contamination from Below-Ground Activity

-There are indications (see, for example, the EPA’s study in Pavillion, Wyoming and reports of contamination in Colorado) that the hydraulic fracturing process has caused the groundwater near drilling sites to become contaminated with fracing chemicals, natural gas, or biogenic methane.
+There have been suspected instances of groundwater contamination from the hydraulic fracturing process.
+The EPA did studies in Pavillion, Wyoming and in Colorado, where there were reports of groundwater contamination from fracing chemicals or natural gas.
 But in many cases, a lack of baseline sampling has prevented landowners from proving whether alleged contamination is connected to hydraulic fracturing.

 Groundwater Contamination from Above-Ground Activity